 Is There A Cure For Morbid Obesity?

 The best and only cure there is for morbid obesity and high BMI levels 35 and over, is to lose weight.
-Most individuals that have reached these higher BMI levels cannot lose weight without medical intervention.
+Most individuals who have reached these higher BMI levels cannot lose weight without medical intervention.

-Bariatric surgery or non-surgical weight-loss procedures can help patients lower their BMI levels and become healthier.
+Bariatric Surgery or Non-Surgical Weight-Loss Procedures can help patients lower their BMI levels and become healthier.
 Obtaining a healthy BMI level involves making lifelong choices to eat a healthy balanced diet and get a sufficient amount of exercise.

 According to the CDC eating more calories than you use is the most common cause of obesity.